-Near the end of the alchemical Operation this symbol would appear.
+Near the end of the alchemical Operation, this symbol would appear.
 Its many-colored surface on molten metals heralded the nearness of the final stage of transformation.
 Further, when the alchemical Operation came to this point, the volatile parts of the residue were transcended, and the peacock, as all winged creatures, symbolized changeability.
-Thus the peacock’s spiritual representation is that of smooth transition.
+Thus the peacock’s spiritual representation is that of a smooth transition.
 You may also be interested in the symbolic meaning of feathers or the symbolic meaning of finding feathers on your path.
 Also, check out my page on Peacock Symbolism here.

-Pentacle / Pentagram:
+Pentacle / Pentagram

 Quite the opposite of its unfortunate reputation, the pentacle is a symbol of harmony, health and mystic powers.
 The Pythagorean’s adopted it as a sign of health and the marriage of heaven and earth.
 As a sign of heaven, earth, as well as human body and mind, the pentacle holds great power.
 So much so, that it was used as a protective emblem among alchemists and magicians alike.
 Specifically, alchemists would press this symbol on hermetic books to emphasize the knowledge within as being protected and sacred.